Last characters

 Real-Life Examples

-Extracting a File Extension: Imagine you have a list of filenames and you need to identify their file types (e.g., ".pdf", ".jpg").
+Imagine you have a list of file names and you want to quickly get their extensions.

 - Inputs: